Last Updated on: 16th January 2025, 03:25 pm

 (d) user

-11. When in transaction of Bailment comes to an end, the duty of transfer the goods lies upon whom ?
+11. When a transaction of Bailment comes to an end, the duty of transfer the goods lies upon:

 (a) Bailee